Labour Party president Nigel Haworth: I have acted professionally

 Ardern said that if Dew's report found failings on Haworth's part, he will resign.

-This morning Newshub handed Ardern a copy of an email from March last year to a panel member of Labour's ruling New Zealand council that purportedly outlined a complaint of a sexual nature.
+This morning Newshub handed Ardern a copy of an email from March last year to a member of the investigating panel that purportedly outlined a complaint of a sexual nature.

 "I've asked for every piece of evidence that's gone to the party to go to the QC," Ardern replied.